Teen Expeditions & Kayak Building

 Ages 13–16

-Tuition
+$1,290 Tuition

-$1,475 Pay-What-You-Can
+Pay-What-You-Can

-The Outdoor Expedition Experience
+The Outdoor Expedition Experience >

-Health & Safety
+Health & Safety >

-We are all looking forward to safe expeditions in 2023!
+We are all looking forward to safe expeditions in 2024!
 Our team makes every effort to ensure a safe, positive, and enriching experience for all participants.
-Our expedition trip leaders are trained in facilitating outdoor experiences, technical outdoor and water skills, first aid, and risk management to promptly respond in the unlikely event that an incident occurs.
+Our expedition trip leaders are trained in facilitating outdoor experiences, sanitary practices, technical outdoor and water skills, first aid, and risk management to promptly respond in the unlikely event that an incident occurs.
 To ensure everyone’s safety, we ask that all expedition families review and agree to our Camps & Expeditions Participation Policies and Waiver of Liability when you register for an expedition.

 Expedition participants and their families, along with Lake Champlain Maritime Museum staff, are expected to follow all local, state, and national health and safety protocols regarding COVID-19.
 Due to the extended and repeat close contact of the Museum’s expeditions, full vaccination of the participant is required to protect the safety of everyone participating in these programs.
-Those with proof of a medical exemption may participate with proof of a negative COVID test within three days of the expedition start date.
+Those with proof of a medical exemption may participate with proof of a negative COVID test within three days of the expedition’s start date.
 Specific information will be provided once the participant has completed registration.

-Cancellations & Refunds
+Cancellations & Refunds >

 We understand life changes and sometimes you must cancel plans.
 If you cancel your expedition registration 14 or more days prior to the first day of the program, you will receive a full refund of your total amount paid.
 If you need to cancel your registration after the 14 day mark, please keep in mind you may not receive a full refund.
 Before you register, we ask you to review our full participation policies: Camp & Expedition Participation Policies.

-Pay-What-You-Can Tuition
+Pay-What-You-Can Tuition >

 We fundamentally believe that cost should not be a barrier for anyone to have a wonderful summer on Lake Champlain.
 With that in mind, all expeditions and camps at Lake Champlain Maritime Museum are Pay-What-You-Can!
 When reviewing this year’s teen programs, you will see the Standard Tuition for each program, which goes towards staff time, safety equipment, and the gear and supplies we need for these experiences.